ygpark2/ygpark2.github.io/posts/2015/06/21/IELTS_writing_week7.html.md

 ---
-title: " "some reasons why this is occurring and give tips on how to motivate people to exercise""
+title: "some reasons why this is occurring and give tips on how to motivate people to exercise"
 date: 2015-06-21T21:47:43+09:00
 tags: "IELTS, writing, english, exercise"
 ---